Jock Madden

-Jock Madden (born 7 March 2000) is an Australian professional rugby league footballer who plays as a or for the Brisbane Broncos in the National Rugby League (NRL).
+Jock Madden (born 7 March 2000) is an Australian professional rugby league footballer who plays as a or for the Wests Tigers in the National Rugby League (NRL).

-He previously played for the Wests Tigers in the NRL.
+He previously played for the Brisbane Broncos in the NRL.

 Background

 Madden played his junior rugby league for the Scone Thoroughbreds.
 He is a great-nephew of Australian representative Don "Bandy" Adams.

 In 2018, Madden represented and Captained the Australian Schoolboys while attending All Saints College, Maitland.

 Career

 2021

 Madden made his debut in round 10 of the 2021 NRL season for the Wests Tigers against the Newcastle Knights.

 2022

 Madden played a total of 14 games for the Wests Tigers in the 2022 NRL season as the club claimed the Wooden Spoon for the first time.
 At the end of the season, he signed for Brisbane.

 2023

 Madden played five games for Brisbane in the 2023 NRL season but did not feature in the clubs finals campaign nor the 2023 NRL Grand Final loss against Penrith.